top of page

 Pharmacotherapy optimization in neurocritical care patients exhibiting augmented renal clearance

-Optimization of epilepsy management in patients with comorbid conditions
+Optimization of epilepsy and status epilepticus management in patients with comorbid conditions

 Epilepsy affects more than 50 million people worldwide and is characterized by recurrent unprovoked seizures.
-One of the main goals of treatment is to improve patient quality of life by optimizing the balance between seizure control and side effects of the antiepileptic drugs (AEDs).
-Although the majority of patients can be adequately controlled with AEDs, a significant number, estimated to be as high as 30 % stay uncontrolled with conventional medical treatment.
+One of the main goals of treatment is to improve patient quality of life by optimizing the balance between seizure control and side effects of the antiseizure medications (ASMs).
+Although the majority of patients can be adequately controlled with ASMs, a significant number, estimated to be as high as 30 % stay uncontrolled with conventional medical treatment.
 This can be further complicated if a patient has other comorbidities contributing to poor control.
-The aim of this research is pharmacotherapy optimization of AEDs in epilepsy patients with superimposing comorbidities.
+The aim of this research is pharmacotherapy optimization of ASMs in epilepsy patients with superimposing comorbidities.

 bottom of page